 - YouTube videos, including viral videos and videos created by popular YouTubers or famous actors

-- Fan films
+- Fan films or fan web series

-- rare exceptions: properly released fan films.
+- rare exceptions: properly released content.

 - Amateur content